kodethon/Docs/source/programming-problems/custom.rst

 - tests (Optional)

     An array of cases that provides additional information regarding how the submission was graded.

+Test case response descriptions:

+- name (Optional)

+    The score received for this test case.

+- score (Required)

+- max_score (Required)

+    The maximum score for this test case.

+- output (Optional)

+    The output that the submittter will see.

+- answer (optional)

+    The expected answer the test case was supposed to output.

 Sample Test Script
 ==================